The Story of the Holy Infant of Atocha

 the captives were fed, the basket and gourd remained full.
 The child

-disguised as a pilgrim, had come to their rescue.
-In artwork, the Holy
+disguised as a pilgrim, who had come to their rescue.
+When the women heard

 Child often wears a brimmed hat with a plume and a cloak or cape ornate